mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * error.complete_sign_up.auth.1025 - User clicked on an expired verification link.
 * error.complete_sign_up.auth.1026 - User clicked on a damaged verification link.
 * error.complete_sign_up.auth.1040 - User tried to verify an account that does not exist.
+* error.complete_sign_up.auth.1041 - User tried to verify a sign-in that has already been verified.

 #### confirm